 6 Steps To Sell Yourself As A Freelancer

-So, here are 6 steps to sell yourself as a top-level freelancer and create a wave in the marketplace.
+So, here are 6 steps to sell yourself as a top-level freelancer and create a personal brand that will help you differentiate yourself from competitors in the marketplace.

 1. Discover Your USP

 Having a unique selling point is one of the most vital aspects of being a successful freelancer.
 Understanding what you offer that’s different from everyone else is vital.

 If you don’t know your USP, then how will you ever be able to actually sell yourself well at all?
 Especially in a saturated market.